gyanko01/capstone/README.md

 - ### Difficulties of the week
 - Relating the articles to the RLHF design
 - ### Goals for the next week
-- Formulating Hypothesis
+- Formulating Hypotheses

 ## Week 18: Week of Jan.
 1
 - Fails of the week
 - None
 - ### Successes of the week
-- Completed Hypothesis
+- Completed Hypotheses
 - ### Difficulties of the week
-- Designing the state space for Qlearning model - discretizing the states to get finite state space
+- Designing the state space for Q-learning model - discretizing the states to get finite state space
 - Formulating Action space to be able to use the market and balance sheet data
 - ### Goals for the next week
 - Action Space